In 2025, Jan. 29 marks the start of the Lunar New Year, also known in China as the Chinese New Year or Spring Festival, China’s biggest holiday.

 Officially, the holiday runs for three days, but unofficially it is celebrated over the course of two weeks.
 It follows the lunar calendar, so the exact dates change every year, but it usually occurs in late January or February, around the new moon closest to the beginning of spring.

-What is the History of Lunar New Year?
+What is the history of Lunar New Year?

-Chinese New Year is a centuries-old festival.
-The holiday was born out the myth of Nian (also the Chinese word for “year”), a beast that would appear every New Year’s Eve and attack villagers.
+Chinese New Year is a millennia-old festival.
+The holiday was born out of the myth of Nian (also the Chinese word for “year”), a beast that would appear every New Year’s Eve and attack villagers.
 Legend has it that to scare away the beast, the villagers would put up red banners and explode firecrackers and bang drums.

 What countries celebrate Lunar New Year?

-In East and Southeast Asia, Brunei, Indonesia, Laos, Malaysia, North Korea, Singapore, South Korea and Vietnam put on festivities.
+In East and Southeast Asia, China, Brunei, Indonesia, Laos, Malaysia, North Korea, Singapore, South Korea and Vietnam put on festivities.
 During South Korea’s Lunar New Year, which is called “Seollal,” Koreans will don traditional garb call hanbok and play a traditional board game called yunnori.
 During Vietnam’s “Tet Nguyen Dan” festival, people clean their homes to get rid of bad luck and eat banh chung, a sweet sticky rice.
 Traditions and customs vary by country, but across the board the holiday centers on reuniting with family and honoring ancestors.

 How can I wish someone a Happy Chinese New Year?